 - Put the rest of the stuffing in a small baking dish, add 2-3 tablespoons water and cover with a lid or foil.

-- Bake the chicken for 1 hour 30 minutes to 1 hour 45 mins (in a fan oven if possible) or until skin is browned and crispy.
+- Bake the chicken for 1 hour 30 minutes to 1 hour 40 mins (in a fan oven if possible).
+If by that time the skin is not very browned and crispy broil an extra 5-10 minutes.

 - Bake the stuffing next to the kitchen for about one hour, or until rice is done.